WordPress Themes for Photographers

 Some info on purchasing a membership to ElegantThemes (ET)

 I've been a member of ElegantThemes since 2006 I believe… so a long time.
 Nick Roach is the owner of ET and has been producing new themes on a regular basis since its inception.
-It started out as a $19.95 yearly membership in the beginning and since has moved up to $39.95/year plan but the amount of themes has increased making the higher price worth it.
-You can now access 86+ themes where I think when they debuted it was around 20 or so.
+It started out as a $19.95 yearly membership in the beginning and since has moved up to $69/year for their personal plan but the amount of themes has increased making the higher price worth it.
+You can now access 87 themes where I think when they debuted it was around 20 or so.
 The value for the money is unprecedented in the WordPress theme industry.
 And now with the release of their Divi theme you can create a beautiful photography website.

 The price has always been attractive for what you receive.
 ET also offers a 30 day guarantee whereas TF does not.
 So if you're unhappy with your ET theme membership you can get your money back if you're not totally satisfied.
 With an ET membership you can literally download any theme you want from them so you're not stuck to paying $40 for one theme like you are on TF.
 That means if you download one theme and are not happy with the results you can go download another and see if that is to your liking without having to fork out more cash.
 It's by far a better deal.
 ET also offers a developer license (which I have) that allows you to use their themes for client sites and pretty much on unlimited sites overall… so if you, by chance have more than one website you can use multiple ET themes across your sites.

 One of the best things about using a CMS like WordPress for your site is that you can easily change your theme any time you want without much hassle.
-Over the years you'll find that you get tired of your design and want to update it to something you're more fond of and WordPress makes that easy to do.
+Over the years you'll find that you get tired of your site design and want to update it to something you're more fond of and WordPress makes that easy to do.
 Keeping your site fresh, even if it's just a theme change can tell the search engines that someone's home (if your site hasn't had many updates otherwise)… calling back those spiders to re-index your site.
 So it can be good for SEO too.
 At any rate, I do hope you found this post useful.
 It sure took a long time to create.
 If you did, please comment, subscribe, like… all that good stuff.
 Thanks for reading and take care!